cdkovacs/setup-python-artifactory/docs/artifactory-setup.md

 ## 7. Rotation and incident response

 - **Token rotation**: rotate the runner-side token at least quarterly.
 Update the `ARTIFACTORY_TOKEN` org secret.
 No action change needed.
-- **Bad mirror**: if a sync run uploads a corrupted file, re-run the sync — the script idempotently re-checks Artifactory and re-uploads anything missing or with a checksum mismatch.
+- **Bad mirror**: if a sync run uploads a corrupted file, re-run the sync.
+The script idempotently re-checks Artifactory and re-uploads anything missing or with a checksum mismatch.
 To force re-upload, delete the affected file from Artifactory first.
 - **Hot patch a Python release**: if you need a version urgently before the next sync, run the sync script ad-hoc with `VERSION_LINES` narrowed to just that minor.